linode/docs/docs/guides/applications/cloud-storage/how-to-install-nextcloud-on-ubuntu-22-04/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide introduces the productivity website Nextcloud and explains how to install and configure it on Ubuntu 22.04'
+description: 'This guide introduces the productivity website Nextcloud and explains how to install and configure it on Ubuntu 22.04.'
-og_description: 'This guide introduces the productivity website Nextcloud and explains how to install and configure it on Ubuntu 22.04'
+og_description: 'This guide introduces the productivity website Nextcloud and explains how to install and configure it on Ubuntu 22.04.'
 keywords: ['Nextcloud Ubuntu','what is Nextcloud','how to install nextcloud','Ubuntu configure Nextcloud','download Nextcloud Ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2022-06-07
 modified_by:
   name: Linode
-title: "How to Install Nextcloud on Ubuntu 22.04 | Linode"
+title: "How to Install Nextcloud on Ubuntu 22.04"
 h1_title: "How to Install Nextcloud on Ubuntu 22.04"
 enable_h1: true
 contributor: